apache/mxnet/example/quantization/README.md

 **NOTE**: This example has only been tested on Linux systems.

-# Model Quantization with Intel MKL-DNN
+# Model Quantization with Intel® MKL-DNN

-MKL-DNN supports quantization well with subgraph feature on Intel® CPU Platform and can bring huge performance improvement on Intel® Xeon® Scalable Platform.
-A new quantization script `imagenet_gen_qsym_mkldnn.py` has been designed to launch quantization for image-classification models with MKL-DNN.
-This script intergrates with [Gluon-CV modelzoo](https://gluon-cv.mxnet.io/model_zoo/classification.html) so that more pre-trained models can be get from Gluon-CV and can be converted for quantization.
+Intel® MKL-DNN supports quantization well with subgraph feature on Intel® CPU Platform and can bring huge performance improvement on Intel® Xeon® Scalable Platform.
+A new quantization script `imagenet_gen_qsym_mkldnn.py` has been designed to launch quantization for image-classification models with Intel® MKL-DNN.
+This script intergrates with [Gluon-CV modelzoo](https://gluon-cv.mxnet.io/model_zoo/classification.html) so that more pre-trained models can be downloaded from Gluon-CV and can be converted for quantization.
 This script also supports custom models.

 Use below command to install Gluon-CV: